dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

-Validators can be categorized in two groups:
+Validators can be categorized into two groups:

 - Native Validators
 - Custom Validators

 ## Native Validators

-Native validators come with:
+Native validators come with the following:

-- a `def(any)` method to assign a default value for the current prop.
-The passed-in value will be validated against the type configuration in order to prevent invalid values.
+- A `def(any)` method to assign a default value for the current prop.
+The passed-in value will be validated against the type configuration to prevent invalid values.
-- a `isRequired` flag to set the `required: true` property.
+- An `isRequired` flag to set the `required: true` property.
-- a `validate(function)` method to set a custom validator function (not available in `integer` and `symbol`).
+- A `validate(function)` method to set a custom validator function (not available in `integer` and `symbol`).

 ```js
 import { number } from 'vue-types'